basilstotz/puavo-image-utils/README.md

 This a very simple and minimalistic programm to patch/inspect PuavoOS images easyly.
 It is not aimed  for production, it's rather used for hacking and testing.
 Use it at your own risk.

-Some background knowledge about PuavoOS images:

-- An introduction to image Puavo image building and patching in general (in german): https://hackmd.io/lliTWflmTiSJ3zmLddRCaA
-- Setup an Puavo image repostory (in german too):  https://hackmd.io/gdqd7gnpTSKORQEyW5y1EA

 This is work in (eternal) progress ...